Warning, this will upset some people

 I agreed to share farming, but only on the condition I did it my way.

-From the first year’s crop, my parents received their share of 30% net, which was greater than their previous best 100% result ever.
+From the first year’s crop, my parents received their share of 30% of the gross, which was greater than their previous best 100% result ever.

 We even employed a consultant for advice, and his advice was simple..”get the hell out of there…”, as he could see what was happening and that change was not going to happen.